-Date CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 08/30/23 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: 02/06/24 Planning Board public hearing 02/21/24 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten (10) working days before the meeting: 03/02/24 (tentative) Land Use, Transportation and Infrastructure Committee of the City Council moved the bill forward: 03/12/24 (tentative) Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City 04/01/24 Council and registered neighborhood organizations: City Council Public Hearing: (tentative) 04/22/24 (tentative)
+CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 08/30/23 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: 02/06/24 Planning Board voted 10-0 to recommend approval at a public hearing 02/21/24 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten (10) working days before the meeting: 03/02/24 Land Use, Transportation and Infrastructure Committee of the City Council moved the bill forward: 03/12/24 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations: 04/01/24 City Council Public Hearing: 04/22/24

-• Public Outreach and Input
+Public Outreach and Input

-- Registered Neighborhood Organizations (RNOs) - At the time of this staff report, we have received a letter of support from the East Evans Business Association noting the increased development potential and pedestrian friendly design requirements of the proposed district. - General Public Comments - At the time of this staff report, no public comments have been received.
+Registered Neighborhood Organizations (RNOs)

+At the time of this staff report, we have received a letter of support from the East Evans Business Association noting the increased development potential and pedestrian friendly design requirements of the proposed district.

+General Public Comments

+At the time of this staff report, we have received one letter of opposition noting concerns around street-parking.